 The issue is that despite 800 or more species of Eucalyptus being native to Australia, a number are spread in other parts of the world, including Spain, Brazil and China – this means that more information is needed to qualify an Australian pollen signature.

 The researchers were in luck!
-They found that, in addition to Eucalyptus pollen, Australian honeys typically contain pollen produced by the “cousins” of Eucalyptus within the plant family, Myrtaceae.
+They found that in addition to Eucalyptus pollen, Australian honey typically contains pollen produced by the “cousins” of Eucalyptus within the plant family, Myrtaceae.
 This group adapted to be pollinated by mammals and birds, but to satisfy their larger energy needs, these plants had to produce large volumes of nectar; a nectar that bees also love to feast on!
 These related pollens don’t seem to appear in honey signatures from other countries where Eucalyptus is present, making the combination uniquely Australian!
 Exciting stuff!